Timeline

 May 11, 1944 British, French and American forces push forward to Rome.

 June 2, 1944 100th participates in the breakout to Rome by attacking and capturing Lanuvio.
-Rome falls three days later.
+The open city of Rome is liberated three days later.

 June 22, 1944 President Roosevelt signs into law the Servicemembers’ Readjustment Act of 1944, commonly known as the G.I.
 Bill of Rights.
 By the time the original G.I.
 Bill ends in July 1956, 7.8 million World War II veterans will have participated in an education or training program and 2.4 million veterans will have home loans backed by the Veterans Administration.